Places (Martin Solveig song)

-"Places" is a song by French DJ and record producer Martin Solveig featuring vocals from Norwegian singer/songwriter Ina Wroldsen.
+"Places" is a song by French DJ and record producer Martin Solveig featuring vocals from Norwegian singer and songwriter Ina Wroldsen.
 It was released as a digital download in France on 25 November 2016 through Spinnin' Records and Big Beat.
 The song has peaked at number 82 on the French Singles Chart.
-The song was written by Ina Wroldsen and Martin Picandet.
+The song was written by Wroldsen and Solveig.

 The song samples the Boy Meets Girl song "Waiting for a Star to Fall".

 Music video

 A music video to accompany the release of "Places" was first released onto YouTube on 7 December 2016 at a total length of four minutes and fourteen seconds.